Preloading/TwitterAPIBridge/README.md

 ### This is not (and probably won't be for a while) a 100% accurate recreation of the twitter API

 most of this readme todo

+# Alternatives/Rivals
+ * [https://github.com/Savefade/SimpleTwitterServer SimpleTwitterServer by SaveFade] - A private server rather than a bridge.